Narragansett Bay Places to Go & Things to Do

 Each stop the Jamestown Newport Ferry makes around lower Narragansett Bay offers a different and fun experience.

 1. Jamestown Village: Home of the Jamestown Newport Ferry!
 Jamestown is a wonderful place to spend a few hours or an entire day.
 The historic downtown village has a quaint mix of shops and restaurants all within walking distance of the Ferry landing.
 See a map of the heart of the village.
 Or, bring your bike and explore the island's beautiful parks and beaches.
 Stunning harbor views and friendly people make Jamestown a stop everyone will enjoy.

 2. Rose Island: The fully restored and functional lighthouse is a living piece of maritime history.
 Both the Rose Island light station and Ft.
 Hamilton are open for guided tours daily between 10 am and 4 pm from Memorial Day through Labor Day.
-Other activities include beachcombing, fishing, bird watching and swimming (no lifeguard).
+Other activities include beach combing, fishing, bird watching and swimming (no lifeguard).
 Picnic tables and public toilets are available.
 There is a $10.00 landing fee for Adults, & $7.00 for children 12 & under.
 RILF members are not charged.
 The island is closed to the public during fundraisers.
 For more information: 401.847.4242.

 3. Fort Adams: One of the largest seacoast fortifications built in the US, Fort Adams provides a visual record of military history for the 1820's to the end of WWII.
 The walls of the fort, the "listening tunnels," and panoramic views of Narragansett Bay combine to make this an interesting and educational stop.
 Guided tours are available daily on the hour from 10 am to 4 pm beginning in late May.
 For more information: 401.841.0707.